Colorado Sex Abuse Lawsuits

 By sharing her story and advocating for SCR 1, Brogdon calls for a systemic change that shifts the burden of proof to the institutions that have been complicit in abuse.
 She argues that the amendment is not just about retribution but about creating a legal framework that acknowledges and addresses the trauma of survivors, offering them a path to closure and systemic reform.

-September 22, 2023: The Colorado legislature is debating the idea of amending the state constitution to allow a child sex abuse revival law to be passed.
+September 22, 2023: The Colorado legislature is debating amending the state constitution to allow a child sex abuse revival law to be passed.
 The amendment would directly address the ruling by the state Supreme Court striking down a law passed in 2021 that would have allowed child sex abuse victims to sue for abuse that occurred years in the past.

 June 7, 2023: The Colorado Supreme Court struck down a new law passed by the legislature that allowed victims of child sexual abuse to file civil lawsuits for incidents of abuse dating back as far as the 1960s.
-The state’s high court ruled that the law (the Colorado Child Sexual Abuse Accountability Act of 2021) violated the state constitution which strictly prohibits legislation that applies retroactively in a way that impacts certain property rights.
+The state’s high court ruled that the law (the Colorado Child Sexual Abuse Accountability Act of 2021) violated the state constitution, which strictly prohibits legislation that applies retroactively in a way that impacts certain property rights.

 Definition of Sexual Abuse in Colorado